RoarkGit/Blue-Academy/content/savage-guides/eden/e4s.md

 type: savage-guide
 ---

-_At first glance, the faintly glowing crystal brought back from Eden's core appears to be little more than a pretty bauble.
-As you gaze deep within, however, you are bombarded with images of your encounters in the Empty-but your adversaries have been twisted into monstrosities far more ferocious than those in your memory.
-Though you know these to be naught more than illusions, you find yourself compelled to see them through..._

 ## Overview

 This is the first fight in the Eden Blue raid series and is the easiest by quite